-The Our Voice Project is comprised of seven educational and wellness programs that are based in trauma-informed peer support and self-advocacy.
-The programs are designed for individuals who are out of crisis, and are not intended to replace or to be a substitute for counseling.
+The Our Voice Project is comprised of eight peer-lead educational and wellness programs that are based in trauma-informed peer support and self-advocacy.
+The programs are not intended to replace or to be a substitute for counseling.

 The Our Voice Advisory Council is HopeWorks’ organizing mechanism for survivors to build community, share insights and provide feedback on issues such as current events, and agency services or programs.
 Sub-committees include Legislative Advocacy and Outreach to Faith Communities.
 Meetings are quarterly, held in the months of July, October, January, and April.